pauljpemberton/comp116-ppemberton/FinalProject/README.txt

 DEFCON 1: highest risk level - response is pop-up window stating "NUCLEAR OPTION
           ACTIVE"  Info bar text advises user to navigate away immediately

-These responses should give the user live and (although not yet accurate - see below) information about the page that they are currently visiting.
+These responses should give the user live (although not yet accurate - see below) information about the page that they are currently visiting.

 ================================================================================